dan-leo/masters/thesis/v8/4_results.md

 ### Latency and Delay

-This section handles measured and reported latencies versus signal strength to see the effect of different attenuation zones and telemetry test types for multiple UE and MNOs.
+This section presents measured and reported latencies versus signal strength to see the effect of different attenuation zones and telemetry test types for multiple UE and MNOs.
 Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL 1 network conditions.

 \begin{figure}[ht]
   \subfloat[Latency measurements from Appendix \ref{appendix_measured_latency} with a baseline just over 1 second.
 Ublox and Quectel performing similarily.]{